Sexual Abuse Complaints

 Do you think you have experienced sexual abuse by an Ontario doctor?
 Please call us at 1-800-268-7096, ext.
 629.

-As Ontario’s medical regulator, the CPSO investigates all complaints against doctors in the province — including sexual abuse complaints.
+As Ontario’s medical regulator, the CPSO investigates complaints against doctors in the province — including sexual abuse complaints.
 We have a zero tolerance policy when it comes to sexual contact between a doctor and a patient — even when that contact would otherwise be considered consensual.

 What kinds of concerns does the College address?